 But my uncle was not to be turned from his idea.
 'We'll bruik 3 them while we may,' he said; and so two massive candlesticks of wrought silver were added to the table equipage, already so unsuited to that rough sea-side farm.
 'She cam' ashore Februar' 10, about ten at nicht,' he went on to me.
 'There was nae wind, and a sair run o' sea; and she was in the sook o' the Roost, as I jaloose.
 We had seen her a' day, Rorie and me, beating to the wind.
 She wasnae a handy craft, I'm thinking, that Christ-Anna; for she would neither steer nor stey wi' them.
 A sair day they had of it; their hands was never aff the sheets, and it perishin' cauld - ower cauld to snaw; and aye they would get a bit nip o' wind, and awa' again, to pit the emp'y hope into them.
 Eh, man! but they had a sair day for the last o't!
-He would have had a prood, prood heart that won ashore upon the back o' that.'
+He would have had a prood, prood heart that won ashore 2 Clock 3 Enjoy.

+upon the back o' that.'

 'And were all lost?'
 I cried.
 'God held them!'

+And were all lost?
+I cried.
+God neid them!

 'Wheesht!' he said sternly.
 'Nane shall pray for the deid on my hearth-stane.'

-I disclaimed a Popish sense for my ejaculation; and he seemed to accept my disclaimer with unusual facility, and ran on once more upon what had evidently become a favourite subject.
+I disclaimed a Popish sense for my ejaculation; and he seemed to accept my disclaimer with unusual facility, and ran on once more upon what had evidently become a favourite subject. more upon what had evidently become a favourite subject.

 'We fand her in Sandag Bay, Rorie an' me, and a' that braws in the inside of her.
 There's a kittle bit, ye see, about Sandag; whiles the sook rins strong for the Merry Men; an' whiles again, when the tide's makin' hard an' ye can hear the Roost blawin' at the far-end of Aros, there comes a back-spang of current straucht into Sandag Bay.
 Weel, there's the thing that got the grip on the Christ-Anna.
 She but to have come in ram-stam an' stern forrit; for the bows of her are aften under, and the back-side of her is clear at hie-water o' neaps.
 But, man! the dunt that she cam doon wi' when she struck!
 Lord save us a'! but it's an unco life to be a sailor - a cauld, wanchancy life.
-Mony's the gliff I got mysel' in the great deep; and why the Lord should hae made you unco water is mair than ever I could win to understand.
-He made the vales and the pastures, the bonny green yaird, the halesome, canty land -
+Mony's the gliff I got mysel' in the great deep; and why the Lord should hae made yon unco water is mair than ever I could win to understand.
+He made the vales and the pastures, the bonny green yaird, the halesome, And now they shout and sing to Thee, For Thou hast made them glad, canty land - as the Psalms say in the metrical version.
+No that I would preen my faith to that clink neither; but it's bonny, and easier to mind.
+"Who go to sea in ships," they hae't again - Great waters trading be, Within the deep these men God's works And His great wonders see.